holonomy/holonomy.is/content/roots.md

-holonomy is organized by you: anyone can contribute to holonomy development, all contributions are replicated to all holons by virtue of the technology being open source.
+we are all involved in holonomy; all contributions are replicated to all holons by virtue of the technology being open source.

 ### development